 You could opt for walking, cycling or a Segway tour for the main attractions in the city.
 We, however, decided to switch on google maps and see the top attractions ourselves on the first day of our 4-day Berlin itinerary.
-Except for the visit to the Dome at Reichstag, none of this requires any planning or pre-booking.
+Except for the visit to the Dome at Reichstag, none of this requires any pre-booking.

 We started our self-guided walking tour at Checkpoint Charlie located on the corner of Friedrichstraße and Zimmerstraße.
 Checkpoint Charlie is a border crossing that gained fame during the Cold War era.
 This is a reminder of the former border crossing, the Cold War and the partition of Berlin.
 It was also the spot where, in 1961, US and Russian tanks literally lined up to face each other in what the world believed could be the start of another war.

 After the border crossings at Helmstedt-Marienborn (Alpha) and Dreilinden-Drewitz (Bravo), Checkpoint Charlie was the third checkpoint opened by the Allies in and around Berlin.